 This is a silly car-analogy and while it may not make sense at first, it’ll soon become clear why advertising is theft of your bandwidth.
-If you want to prevent your bandwidth from being stolen from you, take a look at how IvyDNS and its features can help you.

 Here’s the scenario: